Hundreds of Cheshire

 The Hundreds of Cheshire, as with other Hundreds in England, were the geographic divisions of Cheshire for administrative, military and judicial purposes.
 They were introduced in Cheshire some time before the Norman Conquest.
 Later on, both the number and names of the hundreds changed by processes of land being lost from Cheshire, and merging or amalgamation of remaining hundreds.
 The Ancient parishes of Cheshire were usually wholly within a specific hundred, although a few were divided between two hundreds.

+Establishment

+Before the Norman Conquest, the largest and most important unit of local government in Anglo Saxon England was the shire.
+The shire system covered all of England except the far north.
+A shire was governed by the sheriff and the shire court.
+The Normans left this system largely unchanged, but they renamed shire as a county.
+The Normans extended the system into the north creating new counties of Rutland, Lancashire, Westmorland, Cumberland, Durham, and Northumberland.
+As the government in Norman and Angevin England retained the existing Hundeds in Cheshire, they were recorded in William the Conqueror's great landowning survey, the Domesday Book, in 1086.

-The hundreds at the time of the Domesday Survey
+Domesday Survey

 Cheshire and Inter Ripam et Mersam are English counties documented in the Domesday book of 1086.